MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/controls-element-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/20/2021
 ms.topic: reference
-title: Controls Element for View (Format)
+title: Controls Element for View
-description: Controls Element for View (Format)
+description: Controls Element for View
 ---
-# Controls Element for View (Format)
+# Controls Element for View

 Defines the view controls that can be used by a specific view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-Controls Element for View (Format)
+- Controls Element

 ## Syntax